Shopify/slate/packages/slate-cli/README.md

  The `/dist` folder will be uploaded to the store / theme_id specified in your default environment.

- A [Browsersync](https://browsersync.io/) proxy server will launch when deploy is complete and automatically launch in your browser.
+ A [Browsersync](https://browsersync.io/) proxy will run when deployment is complete and automatically launch in your browser.
- Slate will deploy and auto-reload the store URL in your browser whenever you save a file change.
+ Slate will begin watching your theme directory for file changes and deploy them to your store whenever you make a change.
+Browsersync will live-reload as soon as your changes are deployed.

 ## Updating Slate